What is the Net Promoter Score (NPS)?

 The Net Promoter Score, often abbreviated as NPS, measures a customer’s willingness to promote a specific product or service to their friends and colleagues.

-Net Promoter Score (NPS): Importance of Tracking User Feedback
+Net Promoter Score (NPS): Tracking User Feedback

 In response, customers are asked to pick a number between one and ten to indicate their willingness to recommend the product/service, which represents the scoring system.

 Usually, the results are obtained by conducting customer surveys, either in-person or through virtual means such as emails.

 The resulting surveys based on the zero-to-ten scale compile the answers and then separate the scores into three distinct groups.